 According to the Coalition Against Insurance Fraud, these are the top auto glass fraud schemes to watch out for:

 Crooks will try to persuade drivers to replace perfectly good windshields, then lie to your insurance company by stating the glass was severely damaged.

 • Inflating damages to your windshield:

 Swindlers often replace an expensive factory-installed windshield when it could have been repaired at a fraction of the cost.
 They also might charge insurers for fixing several chips when only one chip was repaired.

-Dawn Houpt, vice president of claims at The Graham Co., an insurance brokerage in Philadelphia, says the best way to avoid a repair swindle if a rock chips or cracks your windshield is to work directly with your auto insurance agent or provider.
+Dawn Houpt, vice president of claims at The Graham Co., an insurance brokerage in Philadelphia, says the best way to avoid a repair swindle if a rock chips or cracks your windshield is to work directly with your auto insurance company agent or provider.

 “Consumers should always report damage directly to their insurer’s claim department before authorizing any work be performed,” Houpt says.
 That ensures you receive good customer service and can take advantage of every available option (like a comprehensive warranty) if something goes awry.